Does Salvation Guarantee A Problem Free Life?

 "For you have been given not only the privilege of trusting in Christ but also the privilege of suffering for Him."

-When was the last time you thanked God for the privilege of suffering for Christ, or are your prayers always centered on asking God to deliver you from them?
+When was the last time you thanked God for the privilege of suffering for Christ, or are your prayers always centered on asking Him to deliver you from them?

-I heard a true story of this church that had gathered to pray for churches in some of these nations that are hostile to Christians, and they were taking turns, and everyone was asking God to deliver them.
-And it got to this old lady's turn, and she prayed and said, "God, why did you give them this honor and privilege and not us?"
+A true story is told of a church that gathered to pray for believers in some of the most hostile nations.
+One by one, they prayed, each asking God to deliver those suffering churches.
+Then it came to an old lady’s turn, and she prayed, “God, why have You given them this honor and privilege of suffering for their faith, but not us?”

 Her prayer changed the entire viewpoint of the rest.

-Now, let me give two disclaimers as far as suffering goes...
+Now, i'll give two disclaimers as far as suffering goes...

 The suffering must not be self-imposed or deserved